 - powered by the base unit.

-- alerts via SNMP Traps, email, SMS or voice calls.
+- alerts via SNMP Traps, email or SMS.

 US Made Leak Detection Cables.